JJBR13/Justin-Brown-milestone-project-one/TEST.md

 **a) Labels & ids not linked on forms**

-- I used bootstrap docs for inserted forms.
-I changed id and not labels to match.
+- Sourced form from Boostrap library.
+The id were changed and not labels to match.
 This was brought to attention when using WAVE and was a simple fix.

 **b) Forms submition**